haydendonald/node-red-contrib-ptzoptics/README.md

 TCP Control for PTZ Optics cameras via Node Red
 Tested Using the PT20X

-# In the testing phase, might have bugs, use at your own risk.

 # Required MSG Object
 #### msg.payload.mode*
 The mode to be sent to the camera, look below for supported modes